smitmartijn/networkinsight-cookbook/manuscript/ch-1-intro.md

 [Taruna Gandhi](https://www.linkedin.com/in/tarunagandhi/)
 : Director of Marketing at VMware.
 Idea generator extraordinaire.

+This is not everybody; the entire vRealize Network Insight team had a hand in this work.
 Thank you for your support and for putting up with my continuous stream of questions.

+## Respect the Author’s Rights
+This book is available on [Leanpub](https://leanpub.com/networkinsight) and is not restricted by Digital Rights Management (DRM).
+That means that you can buy once and read it on any device and in any format that you'd like.
+It also means that, in theory, the book can be passed along to other people.
+To support further development of the book, I'll ask you to forward people to <https://leanpub.com/networkinsight> to buy their own copy.
+Help me help you, thanks!

 # Foreword by Shiv Agarwal